psychemedia/finn-resources/src/entry-tests.md

 ```

-Here's how Rolleston described the challenges faced by men wanting to join the Fianna:
+In Rolleston's description of the trials faced by men wanting to join the Fianna, he begins by reviewing some of the virtues of Finn himself:

 ```{admonition} The Virtues of Finn and the Fianna
 :class: dropdown